Skip to main content

 - http://tsdb-1-replica

-it is clear that there are two different clusters, slurm-0 and os-0 and each cluster has its own TSDB server tsdb-0 and tsdb-1, respectively.
+It is clear that there are two different clusters, slurm-0 and os-0, and each cluster has its own TSDB server (tsdb-0 and tsdb-1, respectively).
 In Grafana, a Prometheus datasource for each cluster must be configured to present the metrics of each cluster separately.
-Thus, the following provisioning config can be used to configure datasources of each cluster
+Thus, the following provisioning configuration can be used to configure the datasources for each cluster:

 datasources: